For a better browsing experience and to benefit from all the features of credit-agricole.com, we advise you to use the Edge browser.

 Indeed, internal mobility is considered a major issue in the drive to develop the skills of employees at Crédit Agricole S.A. and its subsidiaries in France and abroad.
 In an environment where business lines and skills change rapidly, as part of its Human-centric project, the Group gives each employee the opportunity to take the lead in their own development by encouraging them to take the initiative when it comes to their skill development journey, via:

-• Me & CA, the HR portal that groups together all HR information and tools to facilitate the professional career of employees,
+• Specific tools: Me & CA, the HR portal that groups together all HR information and tools to facilitate the professional career of employees; MyJobs, the Group’s internal job board that gives access to opportunities within entities and regional banks; and Jobmaker, a tool to help take stock of one’s career to date, identify skills and motivation for a potential internal mobility;

-• MobiliJobs, an inter-entity mobility event that every year enables employees to discuss options with business line and HR professionals, before attending pre-interviews on identified job openings,
+• Dedicated events: MobiliMeetings, to find out more about the Group’s entities and business lines, the opportunities, tools and rules about internal mobility; and MobiliJobs, the annual inter-entity mobility event that enables employees to discuss options with business line and HR professionals, before attending pre-interviews on identified job openings.

 Crédit Agricole S.A. listens to its employees

-Launched for the first time in September 2022, the anonymous survey includes topics related to the Societal project in order to assess the understanding of the Group’s strategy and its role in the face of social, societal and environmental changes.
+The annual survey assesses the good understanding of the Group’s strategy and its active role in the face of social, societal and environmental changes.

 respondents